 Ceramic is an ideal material for knife honing because it’s incredibly durable.
 So it’s not exactly a surprise that the Global Ceramic Sharpening Rod is such a useful kitchen tool.
 Made in Japan, this professional-quality product is engineered for aligning blades and reducing the amount of time between sharpenings.
 So, click "add to cart" if you want a honing rod that will ultimately help save you time.

 Ergonomically designed for maximum comfort, it features a slip-resistant grip and a sand-filled hollow handle.
-It’s important to keep in mind that this product must be properly maintained by hand-washing and drying—avoid putting it in the dishwasher.
+It’s important to keep in mind that this product must be properly maintained by hand-washing and drying—so avoid putting it in the dishwasher.

 Mitsumoto Sakari 12-Inch Japanese Diamond Honing Steel

 Comfortable, ergonomic handle

 Doesn’t shave off a lot of blade material

 Built-in hand guard

 If you need to hone a chef's knife, paring knife, serrated bread knife, hunting knife, butcher knife, or even your favorite pair of scissors, the Mitsumoto Sakari 12-Inch Japanese Diamond Honing Steel is an excellent choice.
 Made of high-carbon steel with diamonds, it’s equally efficient and durable.
 Easy to use, just place the rod at a 20-degree angle, then sharpen the blade two or three times.
 You can easily hone and sharpen your whole knife collection in a matter of minutes.

 One reviewer noted that this 3000-grit honing steel removed chips on his knife.
 It’s a smart purchase for anyone who wants to restore their old knives instead of purchasing new ones, and it also comes in a 10-inch size.